GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

   by default.
 - `pull(controller)`: Can be used to control the stream as more chunks are fetched.
 It is called repeatedly as long as the stream's internal queue of chunks is not full, up until the queue reaches its high water mark.
-If `pull()` returns a promise, it will not be called again until that promise fulfills; if the promise rejects, the stream will become errored.
+If the result of calling `pull()` is a promise, `pull()` will not be called again until said  promise fulfills.
+  If the promise rejects, the stream will become errored.
 - `cancel(reason)`: Called when the stream consumer cancels the stream.

-The `ReadableStreamDefaultController` supports the following methods:
+The `ReadableByteStreamController` supports the following methods:

 - [`ReadableByteStreamController.close()`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableByteStreamController/close)
   closes the associated stream.